Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Of the four species of black-footed shag (Phalacrocorax genus) living in New Zealand, the best known and most widespread is the black shag or kawau (Phalacrocorax carbo novaehollandiae).
 This subspecies, found in Australia and New Guinea as well as New Zealand, belongs to a species which is also found extensively elsewhere – in Europe, Asia, Africa and North America – where it is known as the great cormorant.
 In some parts of the world, such as China and Japan, it has been trained to capture fish for humans; a ring around the neck prevents the bird swallowing its catch.

-At 88 centimetres long (from bill tip to tail tip) and weighing 2.2 kilograms, the black shag is the largest.
-Found both on the coast and in fresh water inland, it feeds on fish, crustaceans and invertebrates.
-Black shags are fairly common in New Zealand, with a population estimated at 5,000–10,000 breeding pairs.
+The black shag is found both on the coast and in fresh water inland.
+It feeds on fish, crustaceans and other invertebrates.
+Black shags are fairly common in New Zealand, with a population estimated at 5,000–10,000 individuals.
 They nest mostly in trees but occasionally on rock ledges, laying two to five blue-green eggs from June to October.
 The young fledge at about seven weeks.
 They are thought to live for up to 20 years.

 ‘The shag menace’